projectcontour/contour/docs/deploy-options.md

 The [README](../README.md#get-started) shows you a simple way to get started with Contour on your cluster.
 This topic explains the details and shows you additional options.
 Most of this covers running Contour using a Kubernetes Service of `Type: LoadBalancer`.
-If you don't have a cluster with that capability or if you don't want to use it see the [Running without a Kubernetes LoadBalancer](#running-without-a-kubernetes-loadbalancer) section.
+If you don't have a cluster with that capability see the [Running without a Kubernetes LoadBalancer](#running-without-a-kubernetes-loadbalancer) section.

 ## Installation

 ### Recommended installation details

-The recommended installation of Contour has Contour running in a Deployment and Envoy in a Daemonset, with TLS securing the xDS gRPC communication between them.
+The recommended installation of Contour has Contour running in a Deployment and Envoy in a Daemonset with TLS securing the gRPC communication between them.
-The `contour` example (which the README points you to) will install this for you.
+The [`contour` example](../examples/contour/README.md) will install this for you.
 A Service of `type: LoadBalancer` is also set up to forward to the Envoy instances.

 The details of the installation are documented in [`contour`'s README.md](../examples/contour/README.md)

-When using this installation type, you may want to use Host Networking - please see the [appropriate section](#host-networking) for the details.
+If you wish to use Host Networking - please see the [appropriate section](#host-networking) for the details.

 ### Development installation details

-If you are running Contour for local development or in another small cluster (like minikube or kind), running multiple replicas may be overkill.
-For that use case, we provide the `contour-dev` example, which runs a single combined Pod in a Deployment that contains both Contour and Envoy containers.
+If you are deploying contour on your laptop, we provide the `contour-dev` example, which runs a single combined Pod in a Deployment that contains both Contour and Envoy containers.
-There is no security on their communication because it takes place over the Pod's localhost, and so the chances of people listening in are very low.

 Please see [`contour-dev`'s README.md](../examples/contour-dev/README.md) for the details.